Food security in Malawi: Ecological

 The soil in Malawi is in poor condition due to many farmers' historical inability to afford fertilizer.
 There are few easy solutions to maintaining soil fertility; Malawi is too poor to import organic materials to restore soil nutrients, and land is too scarce to allocate large plots of land to soil restoration.
 Individual farmers cannot afford fertilizer for their land.
-Therefore, food production levels are also largely affected by declining soil fertility and land shortages.d shortage in Malawi by changing the climate.
-As rainfall patterns change and temperatures increase, the length of the productive growing season decreases and farmers must purchase more costly hybrid crops in order to obtain an adequate harvest.
+Therefore, food production levels are also largely affected by declining soil fertility and land shortages.
+Smallholder farmers in Malawi have also faced decreasing productivity due to changes in climate.
+As rainfall patterns change and temperatures increase, the length of the productive growing season decreases and farmers must purchase more expensive hybrid crops in order to obtain an adequate harvest.
 Some farmers shifted their maize season from November to December, while others shifted it earlier, in order to handle the changing weather.
-As aforementioned, the increasing frequency of droughts and floods has made farmers especially vulnerable to food shortages.
+The increasing frequency of droughts and floods has made farmers especially vulnerable to food shortages.

 The rainfall in 2000/2001 and 2001/2002 was sporadic, with recurrent dry spells and floods that prevented sufficient harvests.
 Many farmers, in order to cope with the unpredictable weather, harvested their crops prematurely, which further decreased the crop production in 2001/2002.
 Furthermore, the changing weather patterns made the methods of predicting crop prediction unreliable; the existing warning systems that predicted crop production based on weather forecasts and regular crop assessments only predicted that a decrease in maize production in the 2001/2002 season would be compensated for by an increase in other crops such as roots and tubers production.
 However, all crops suffered in the 2001/2002 season.
 Thus, the government was unprepared for a food crisis in 2002.